Password Managers for Beginners

 Happy!
 Easy to use, and well-designed.
 Perhaps the easiest for unfamiliar users.
 Syncs to a desktop application so you can access your passwords offline.

 Not so happy.
-More expensive than alternatives ($36 annually OR $65 one time), and does not natively support Linux.
+More expensive than alternatives ($36 annually OR $65 one time).
+Linux is not yet supported, but it is in beta testing.

 Want to try 1Password?
 Check out 1Password for Beginners.